RamSaw/SoftwareDesign/README.md

 To load specific map pass a path to map file as an argument to the application.

 If no argument is passed then map will be generated randomly.

+If you specify two command line arguments then they will be interpreted as width and height so they must be intergers